-Keefe says a midi length is a great option for petite individuals who tend to shy away from full-length dresses.
+As Keefe puts it, a midi dress lives between a mini and a maxi dress, with the length being a great option for petite individuals who tend to shy away from full-length dresses.

+“The bottom hem of a midi dress will hit you somewhere between your knee and ankle," she explains.
 “I'm 5-foot-2 and my closet is full of midi dresses.
 I'm not always comfortable in a short dress, and I've fallen on more than one occasion after tripping over a too-long maxi dress.”
-To avoid getting lost in your dress, look for one that fits you well through the shoulders and torso and hits anywhere between your knee and ankle.”
+To avoid getting lost in your dress, wear one that fits you well through the shoulders and torso and hits anywhere between your knee and ankle.

-Why Trust Byrdie?
+Why Trust Byrdie